abdelazkamo/luggageswap-frontend/README.md

 ## Introduction

-Luggage Swap is a web application designed to facilitate the exchange of luggage items among users.
-Whether you have a suitcase you no longer need or are looking for a specific type of luggage, this platform allows you to list your items and connect with others for potential swaps.
+Luggage Swap is a web application designed to facilitate the shipping of luggage between users.
+By using this platform, you can protect the environment by reducing the unnecessary transactions typically involved in the shipping process through traditional agencies.
+Instead, the platform allows you to find a traveler who can take your luggage with them, making the process more efficient and eco-friendly.

 ## Features